Master photographer, Martin Smith is the man behind the lens who brings amazing, beautiful images to clients in the UK and internationally.

 Since then he has established a successful company, which supplies original photographic artwork to businesses and homes from a studio just north of London.
 Martin's work has evolved along with his personal interests which have taken him around the world and back again.

-After growing up with his trusty rangefinder camera, he took initial inspiration from the great landscape photographers of Australia and developed a keen interest in World panoramas.
-But more recently he has been influenced by the great British landscape photographers.
-He has been taught by Joe Cornish, David Ward, Charlie Waite and Paul Wakefield.
+After growing up with his trusty rangefinder camera, he took inspiration from the landscape photographers of Australia and developed a keen interest in world panoramas.
+When he turned professional he realised he needed to 'up his game' and learn from the masters.
+He has been taught by some of the great British landscape photographers including Joe Cornish, Charlie Waite, Paul Wakefield and David Ward.

 Many of his travels have taken him to unusual destinations.
 Through his portraits he skillfully depicts people going about their daily lives.
 Subjects have included African tribes people, life in India, people of Cuba and villagers from Papua New Guinea.
 His portfolio - The Faces of India - was the basis of his admission to the Master Photographers Association.